jpherbst/qot-stack/readme.md

 Assuming that you have successfully built and net-booted the kernel, you can now setup your host environment to cross-compile kernel modules and  applications for the BeagleBone.

-EVERYTHING IN THIS SECTION SHOULD BE CARRIED OUT ON THE HOST
+EVERYTHING IN THIS SECTION SHOULD BE CARRIED OUT ON THE HOST.
+IF YOU WANT, YOU CAN USE YOUR CONTROLLER TO BE THE HOST AS WELL (In this case, jump to Step 2).

 ## STEP 1 : Setup the /export share ##